-Want to know more about an Irish setter dog?
-Then this is the place to be!
-An Irish setter is a handsome and good looking gun dog having characteristic mahogany, chestnut, or red coat.
-It is also known as the Red setter and makes an excellent pet as a family member.
+An Irish Setter is a handsome and good looking gun dog with a characteristic mahogany, chestnut, or red coat.
+It is also known as the Red Setter and makes an excellent pet as a family member.
 Let us study the temperament, characteristics, and everything else you need to know when raising an Irish Setter.

 Cool facts about the Irish Setter

 - The Irish setter breed is steeped in ancient lore and has a history of hundreds of years of working as a gun dog.
 Ireland, the breed’s homeland, is where they developed a foothold and later spread to the UK and the USA.

 - Another breed called the Red and White Setter is also considered as the Irish setter; however, this breed is actually even older than the Irish.
 Spaniel type dogs may be the breed’s ancestors.

 - Setter dogs point their body towards the birds and that helps hunters find them.
 The Irish is the most common among the setter type dogs and the other popular varieties are the English Setter and the Gordon Setter.

 - Although the Irish Red setter was popular during the 1890s, their numbers dwindled to just 25 after WWI.
 Today, the AKC registers about 2300 Irish setters a year and the Canadian Kennel Club registers about 200-300 setters per year.